rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 list(
     query(
         group_by=GroupBy(aggregation_method="matching_deposit_group_id"),
-        group_by_return_type="representatives"  # only a single search hit is returned per group )
+        # "representatives" means that only a single search hit is returned per group
+        group_by_return_type="representatives"
+    )
 )
 ```